futil-js/contexture-client/README.md

 If you pass `mapSubqueryValues` as the last parameter, you can ignore the `types` parameter.
 It's signature is `(sourceNode, targetNode, types) => deltasForTargetNodeMutate`.

+#### bindSearches
+Sets up multiple subqueries among a set of instantiated searches as specified by a passed config blob.

 ##### Loading Indicators
 A change to the source node in a subquery will immediately mark the target node as marked for update, but will not execute it's search until after the source node has results and the debounce time passes.